jasny/jquery.smartbanner/README.md

       speedOut: 400, // Close animation speed of the banner
       daysHidden: 15, // Duration to hide the banner after being closed (0 = always show banner)
       daysReminder: 90, // Duration to hide the banner after "VIEW" is clicked *separate from when the close button is clicked* (0 = always show banner)
-      force: null // Choose 'ios', 'android' or 'windows'.
-Don't do a browser check, just always show this banner })
+      force: null, // Choose 'ios', 'android' or 'windows'.
+Don't do a browser check, just always show this banner
+      showAtStart: true // Set to false to avoid showing banner at start.
+Use API method 'show' later in your script })

   [1]: http://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html